-Fidelity money market funds like SPRXX vs SPAXX are essential investment vehicles as they enable investors to make short-term investments and move the returns into long-term investments.
+Fidelity money market funds like SPRXX vs SPAXX are essential investments as they enable investors to make short-term investments and move the returns into long-term investments.

 Money market funds are a perfect way to park cash for long-term investments and are relatively safe accounts.

-The key difference between these two funds is that SPRXX is a Fidelity prime money market fund, whereas SPAXX is a Fidelity government market fund.
+The critical difference between these two funds is that SPRXX is a Fidelity prime money market fund, whereas SPAXX is a Fidelity government market fund.

 Let’s take a detailed look into the two funds to understand the implications of their differences.